kevinpatto/Aye-App/README.md

 It is developed infrequently on weekday evenings when there is time so there are no consistent updates.

-The app has many different unrelated features and is sort of charcuterie board of features.
+The app has many different unrelated features and is sort of charcuterie board of features and fun things to do.

 ## Access

 Access Aye App at https://jonahtoch.com/

-For now, the app is only available on the web.

 ## Contributing